AntennaPod/AntennaPod/CONTRIBUTING.md

 1. Do this
 1. Do that

 **Environment**: Settings you have changed, e.g. Auto Download.
 "Unusual" devices you use, e.g. Bluetooth headphones.
-Do you still use Prestissimo?

 **Stacktrace/Logcat**: [if available]
 ```